jklmnn/continuous-verification/README.md

  - check if the project builds without Ada warnings
  - automatically run the SPARK proof
  - fail the CI test if SPARK does not prove

+To use the GitHub template simply create a new repository from it, enable Travis and replace the `src` directory and the `.gpr` file with your own.
+Then change the `CV_PROJECT` variable in `.travis.yml` to your own project file.